isene/hp-41_icebox/README.md

 The scenario: You are a blissful owner of a NoVRAM, NoV-32 or NoV-64 module by Diego Diaz.
 You have loaded into the module’s ROM the companion module (the ICEBOX) and the excellent CCD OS/X (or another rom with the SAVEROM and GETROM functions).
 You want an easy way to back up the entire HEPAX RAM to a mass storage device (cassette drive, HP-IL disc drive, RS-232 or PIL-Box connected to a PC).
 Manually, this is a tedious task, especially with the NoV-64, having 4 blocks of HEPAX RAM with 4 pages of 4K HEPAX RAM each.

 With the SAVENOV/GETNOV program in ordinary HP-41 RAM, simply XEQ “SAVENOV” and it will prompt for the type of module you wish to back up (1 for the NoVRAM, 2 for the NoV-32 and 3 for the NoV-64).
 Upon you pressing the right number and the R/S key, it commences with backing up the whole RAM of the module with files named “N0-8”, “N0-9”, “N0-10”, “N0-11”, “N1-8”, “N1-9″… “N3-11” and shows “NOV SAVED”.
 The same with retrieving the whole RAM of the module: Prompting for the right module type, copying each page into it’s proper place and ending with “NOV RESTORED” in the display.
 Simple.
 For the NoVRAM, the program only saves and restores “N0-8” till “N0-11”, and the NoV-32 includes also the “N1-8” – “N1-11”.

-Here is the HP-41 SAVENOV/GETNOV program listing (v.
-0.2).

 #### MCODE: Using the HP-16C as a tool